HAS-Tools-Fall2020/homework-akahler03/Submissions/Code_Submission1/ReadMe.md

 \
 **Describe the part of your script that you are most proud of and why.**\
 \
-I am not proud of this script, but I am encouraged that I can now visualize where I want it to be and the next few steps for how to get it there.
+I am encouraged that I have solidified a structure for the 16 week forecast and can visualize next few steps for how to where I want it to be.